Michel Maffesoli: Professional activities

-In 1972, Maffesoli was co-director the ESU urban sociology research team in Grenoble.
+In 1972, Maffesoli was co-director of the ESU urban sociology research team in Grenoble.
 He developed a reflection on space which he continued in his work on nomadism (Du Nomadisme, Vagabondages initiatiques, La Table ronde, 1997).

 In 1978, Maffesoli became the teaching assistant of Julien Freund, a conservative political theorist and follower of Vilfredo Pareto, while he was lecturing in Strasbourg.
 Freund offered him to host the Institute of Polemology, which shows in his later works, under the themes of the "founding conflict" (La violence fondatrice, 1978), the "conflictual society" (PhD dissertation, 1981), and the use of the myth of Dionysus as "regenerating disorder" (L’Ombre de Dionysos, 1982).

-In 1982, he founded with Georges Balandier the Centre d'études sur l'actuel et le quotidien (CEAQ), a research laboratory in the humanities and social sciences at the Paris Descartes University, where he led a doctoral seminar until his retiring in 2012.
+In 1982, he founded the Centre d'études sur l'actuel et le quotidien (CEAQ) with Georges Balandier.
+The CEAQ is a humanities and social science research laboratory at Paris Descartes University, where he led a doctoral seminar until his retirement in 2012.

-Maffesoli was awarded the Grand Prix des Sciences de l'Académie française in 1992 for La transfiguration du politique.
+Maffesoli was awarded the Grand Prix des Sciences de l'Académie Française in 1992 for La transfiguration du politique.